|Staircase, University of Michigan|

 I pick up my journal.
 I'm looking for what God told me a few weeks ago.
 "Be content to stay in the background.
 Prepare for how I will use you in the end."

 This is good, because a sign of progress in spiritual formation is growing self-recession.
-God is gifting me with a ministry of absence.
+God will gift me with a ministry of absence.

 In the spiritual life smaller is better.
+This allows God to be larger, and magnified, and glorified.
 I'm praying for this.